camelwater/Table-BOT/README.md

 ## Important Information

+This bot was inspired and influenced conceptually by another similar bot, which can be found [here](https://github.com/BadWolf1023/MKW-Table-Bot).
+It has greater functionality than this bot and is used in MKW Lounge, a ranked ladder for Mario Kart Wii.

 Here is some terminology that Table BOT uses:

 **```rxx```** - an eight character long room id beginning with an *r* and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (these can be found on [Wiimmfi][mkwxWebsite])\